FuzzyBunnys/FusorResearchReading/index.md

 - [The Wizards of Langley](https://www.amazon.ca/Wizards-Langley-Directorate-Science-Technology-ebook/dp/B009W74BN4) - Jeffrey T. Richelson - So much invention happens behind closed doors.
 This book discusses a bunch of very real breakthroughs that took place in the cold war.
 There is a lot of deeply boring exposition about interagency disputes but the technology they were inventing will take your breath away.
 - [Nazca - The Flight of Condor 1](https://www.goodreads.com/book/show/34995386-nazca) - Jim Woodman - Just a fantastic book.
 Perhaps the lines in the Peruvian desert drawn by the Nazca were put to be seen from the air?
 Maybe ballooning is thousands of years old and has constantly been rediscovered.
 First by Brazilian [Bartolomeu de Gusmao](https://en.wikipedia.org/wiki/Bartolomeu_de_Gusm%C3%A3o), then by the [Montgolfier brothers](https://en.wikipedia.org/wiki/Montgolfier_brothers).
 Jim Goodman and a group put together a balloon based on technology that was thousands of years old and flew it in the 1970s.
 Absolutely a first rate story.
 - [Founders at Work](https://www.amazon.ca/Founders-Work-Stories-Startups-Early/dp/1430210788) - Jessica Livingston - A series of interviews with a lot of successful startup founders.
 Lots of highly interesting tidbits, I especially liked those with Max Levchin and Mike Lazardis.
 All were worth reading.
+- [Tuxedo Park](https://www.amazon.ca/Tuxedo-Park-Street-Science-Changed/dp/0684872889) - Jennet Connant - Fascinating story about the development of radar in the second world war.
+The Tizzard mission, laboratories, lust, it's all in here!

 **Articles**
 - [A Fractal of Lies](https://drmaciver.substack.com/p/a-fractal-of-lies) - David R. Maciver -
 - [Crazy Conclusions in Early Childhood](https://raisingfutureadults.blogspot.com/2021/06/crazeh-conclusions-in-early-childhood.html) - Doreen Taylor - Logic is a really clumsy tool.
 When the domain it works in is well defined its very useful, but that's almost never the case.
 As far as I can tell most of mathematics is about defining the domain so that the tools of logic and calculation can be applied to it.
 If you're trying to do a new thing in a new domain that is not well defined how much can you trust the "conclusions" that have been made?
 I don't think very much, I think something very similar to what the child in this article does is what happens with most new research.
 You have to make those erroneous conclusions though to be able to make the correct ones later on.
 - [The Collapse of Rational Certainty](https://meaningness.com/collapse-of-rational-certainty) - David Chapman - David Chapman's blog is consistently interesting, this is a great quick overview of the scientific developments in math and physics that caused a crisis of rationality.
 Very nice to have this put together in a coherent way.
+- [Why Was Western Printing Superior to Asian Printing?](https://erikexamines.substack.com/p/why-was-western-printing-superior) - Erik Engheim - Lots of details that seem trivial from a distance are in fact not at all trivial.
+To create a gestalt you have to micromanage.

 ### Biography - Auto and Otherwise